Apology Letter to Boss for Resignation

 • Salutation and signature.

 When an employer receives a resignation unexpectedly, he might not accept it, or even if he does, he might get angry and frustrated with the employee, especially if the employee’s resignation would affect the company significantly or prominently.
-In such circumstances, an apology letter might become the employee’s savior, which is why it is often used by the employees when they are resigning from an organization.
+In such circumstances, an apology letter might become the employee’s savior, which is why it is often used by employees when they are resigning from an organization.

 Dear Mr. William,

-I am writing this letter to apologize for my unannounced resignation from my current position at XYZ limited.
+I am writing this letter to apologize for my unannounced resignation from my current position at XYZ Limited.

 I am aware that this was unexpected news for you and my team, but honestly, it was the same for me as well.
 I also understand that I am leaving many projects in the middle, for which I am feeling extremely guilty.
 I can provide remote support whenever needed.